 1. Saved time on commuting

-Remote work saves time and money for your employees and it can have a positive impact on your business as well.
+Remote work saves time and money for your employees, and it can also benefit your business in meaningful ways.

 Read on: Top 15 Employee Motivation Tips and Benefits